gem5bootcamp/lps2024/slides/06-Contributing/02-testing.md

 More information on Python's unittest framework can be found at <https://docs.python.org/3/library/unittest.html>

-The tests is run with `gem5 tests/run_pytests.py` command.
+The tests are run with `gem5 tests/run_pyunit.py` command.
 In our case, any file in the "tests/pyunit" directory with the prefix "pyunit_" is considered a test by the test runner.

 Individual subdirectories in 'tests/pyunit" can be specified and run separately by passing those subdirectories as arguments to "tests/run_pytests.py".
-E.g.: `gem5 tests/run_pytests.py tests/pyunit/util`.
+E.g.: `gem5 tests/run_pyunit.py --directory tests/pyunit/util`.

 ---